 The shoe's boot-like collar holds the ankle nicely while "maintaining a nice amount of mobility."
 It's complemented by the gusseted tongue (attached to the sides), locking the foot in place.

-Additionally, They say the shoe's little loops (for eyelets) gave them a
+Additionally, several testers find the lacing system an "underrated feature."
+They say the shoe's little loops (for eyelets) gave them a perfect lockdown.

 Just enough room

 For runners with narrow to medium-width feet, the toe box is more than enough.
 They even say it has enough room when (werewolf reference alert!) "you accidentally go out on a night run with a full moon."